Sun 06th Jan 2019

 Type of terrain: Parkland

-This is the fourth event of the 2018-19 SWELL (South & West Essex Local League).
-The event is open to orienteers of any ability as well as those competing in the league.
+This is the fourth event of the 2018-19 SWELL season and fifth event in the 2018-19 ESSOL league.
+The event is open to orienteers of any ability as well as those competing in either or both leagues.
 By taking part in a SWELL event you automatically qualify for entry into the league.

-Standard colour coded courses (White to Blue) will be on offer.
+Standard colour coded courses (White to Blue) will be on offer including a Short Green.

 Nearest town: Romford